How does the IPCC work?

 from all over the world contribute to the work of the IPCC on a voluntary basis as authors, contributors and reviewers.
 None of them is paid by the IPCC.
 The work of the IPCC is guided by a set

 The Panel takes major decisions at Plenary Sessions of government representatives.
 A central IPCC Secretariat supports the work of the IPCC.

 The IPCC is currently organized in 3 Working Groups and a Task Force.
 They are assisted by Technical

 Support Units (TSUs), which are hosted and financially supported by the government of the developed country Co-Chair of that Working Group/Task Force.
-A TSU has also been established to
+A TSU may also be established to

 support the IPCC Chair in preparing the Synthesis Report for an assessment report.

 Working Group I deals with "The Physical Science Basis of Climate Change", Working Group II with "Climate Change Impacts, Adaptation and Vulnerability" and Working Group III with

 "Mitigation of Climate Change".
 Working Groups meet in Plenary session at the level of government representatives.
 The main objective of the Task Force on National Greenhouse Gas

 Inventories is to develop and refine a methodology for the calculation and reporting of national greenhouse gas emissions and removals.